The Gallery @ City Hall

 Visit the Gallery @ City Hall!

-The gallery is located on the ground floor of City Hall, 200 West Washington Street, in Phoenix.
-The Gallery is free and open to the public Friday from 11:00 am to 2:00 pm -- holidays excluded
+The gallery is located on the ground floor of City Hall, 200 W. Washington St., in Phoenix.

-Street parking is available as well as the City parking garage at 305 W. Washington St., at the south west corner of Washington and Third Avenue.
+Street parking and the City parking garage at 305 W. Washington St., at the southwest corner of Washington and Third Avenue, are available.
 Please call 602-262-4637 for more information.